CurtisNewbie/miso/README.md

 # miso

-Miso, yet another simple application framework (formerly named gocommon).
+Miso, yet another simple application framework.

-*This is not really a general library for everyone, it's mainly developed for my personal projects :D. You are very welcome to read the code tho.*

-Miso provides a universal configuration loading mechanism (wrapping Viper) and integrates with various components and libraries to make life hopefully a bit easier:
+Miso provides a universal configuration loading mechanism (by wrapping Viper) and integrates with various components and libraries to make life hopefully a bit easier:

 List of integration and functionalities provided: